yinghu/tarantula-java/README.md

 [Load Test Result](doc/gec-test-result.pdf)

 ## How To Code (Write A Module)
-   A module is a deployable unit in the cluster scope.
+   A module implementation is a deployable and distributed in the cluster scope.
    ```JAVA
    public interface Module {
         default void onJoin(Session session) throws Exception{}